elcodo254/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-4-free_listint.c: frees a singly linked list 5-free_listint2.c: frees singly linked list but sets head to NULL 6-pop_listint.c: deletes head node of a list
+4-free_listint.c: frees a singly linked list 5-free_listint2.c: frees singly linked list but sets head to NULL 6-pop_listint.c: deletes head node of a list 7-get_nodeint.c: returns the nth node of a list